 This is the sort of thing we get up to on a Sunday morning down here in deepest darkest Cornwall.
 When most people are reading the paper or having a late breakfast we are training the next mongolian horde.
-You never know when you are going to need an army of mounted archers!
+You never know when you are going to need an army of mounted archers!… Read the rest

 You may have noticed that I have not mentioned that much about RMU.
-The truth is that I have had a collegue on annual leave, I have had to go on 6 sessions of full day training, I have been away my self (a paintballing weekend) and various other demands on my time (blame the Greeks).
-I simply have not had time to read the books in the detail they deserve and conversely there is a really detailed discussion going on on the ICE forums that is far better than anything I could write with the added advantage of feedback from the actual authors.
+The truth is that I have had a collegue on annual leave, I have had to go on 6 sessions of full day training, I have been away my self (a paintballing weekend) and various other demands on my time (blame the Greeks).… Read the rest

 Now this is a different beast!

 Everything I disliked about Creature Law does not apply to Spell Law.
 It looks like a professional, high quality product and give or take the odd rough looking table, it is.
-It is still a weighty tome but you have to look at it from a players point of view and a GMs’ point of view.
-As a player you could easily print off just your spell lists and you would have one page (sometimes two) per spell list and you get all the parameters, spell descriptions and any applicable notes that are important.
-Every spell list stands on its own two feet.
-This necessarily means that the spell list section if physically large but you do not have to read it all back to back.
+It is still a weighty tome but you have to look at it from a players point of view and a GMs’ point of view.… Read the rest

 Need I say more?